yonrasgg/TechNomadiX/_posts/2020-03-21-conditional-statements-python.md

     alt: Python Conditionals
 ---

-**Summary**: In this post, we will explore conditional statements in Python, which are crucial for controlling the flow of your program.
+In this post, we will explore conditional statements in Python, which are crucial for controlling the flow of your program.
 You will learn about the `if`, `elif`, and `else` statements, as well as nested conditionals, to make decisions in your code.
 We will also provide examples and exercises to help solidify your understanding.

 ## `if` and `else` Statements in Python